LevelUp-2x/ADAPT-CamelDEV/Project-Progress/ADAPT-CamelDEV.md

 - Langy (Developer)

 ## Current Status
 We have successfully integrated GitHub Models and Google's Gemini models into the ADAPT framework.
 The model factory has been updated to support these new model types, and comprehensive unit tests have been implemented.
 User documentation has been created to guide developers in using these new model options.
+We have also optimized the performance of both GitHub and Gemini model backends and updated the main README.md file with information about the new integrations.

 ## Completed Tasks
 - Created a new conda environment 'adapt-cameldev' with Python 3.10.14